Filips-Talums/Battery_Power_Monitor/docs/testing/buck_convertor_test.md

 ## Operation

-Initally when the Vs was connected to the in+ / in- juimpers of the buck, a voltage of 8.5 volts was shown on the multimeter.
-This was changed by using the on board trimmer potentiometer using a trimmer adjustment tools, it was turned till the multimter read just slightly above 5v between the out postiive and negative terminal
+Initally when the Vs, of 9V, was connected to the in+ / in- juimpers of the buck, a voltage of 8.5 volts was shown on the multimeter.
+This was changed by using the on board trimmer potentiometer using a trimmer adjustment tools, seen in figure 3, it was turned till the multimter read just slightly above 5v between the out postiive and negative terminal.